-iTrent is the University’s HR and Payroll system and as such is used to securely hold both personal and business data.
+iTrent is the University’s HR and Payroll system and is used to securely hold both personal and business data.
 The University is committed to being transparent about how it collects and uses the data stored and to meeting its data protection obligations.

-1) What information is stored on iTrent?
+1) What information is stored on iTrent

 As the University’s HR and Payroll system, iTrent is used to collect and store a range of information about you.
 This includes: